Coryf65/Weather.Cli/README.md

 		should get a success message

-		now we can run it with ...
+		now we can run it in a terminal with ...

 		```cli
 		weather Chicago